 That’s what Google does with your backlinks.
 If they come from a trustworthy source, your site builds credibility.
 If they come from a site with little or no reputation, the response will be closer to neutral.
 If they come from a spammy site or a site that leverages black hat (unethical) SEO practices, the links may actually damage your reputation.

 Run an audit to see which sites are linking back to yours.
-You can grab the list from Google Search Console and check them manually or use a specialized tool to pull them and check them.
+You can grab the list from Google Search Console and check it manually or use a specialized tool to pull it and check it.
 If you identify any links that may be harming your site, contact the webmaster and ask for them to remove them.
 If that fails, you can also ask Google to disavow the link.

 Prioritize Strong Link Building